liriliri/eustia-docs/src/module.md

 ## isMobile

 Check whether client is using a mobile browser using ua.
+TODO

 ## isNaN